Antichrist: Scientology

 In a document originally released only to high-ranking followers, Scientology founder L. Ron Hubbard referred to himself as the Antichrist, who would defend humanity against an alien invasion (for which he believed the Second Coming of Jesus was a metaphor).
 Many Scientologists who read the document for the first time found its contents highly upsetting.
 It was subsequently revised after Hubbard's death, with the new version lacking any references to Hubbard as the Antichrist.

 In popular culture

 In February 1900, the Christian Russian philosopher and mystic Vladimir Solovyov published the apocalyptic A Short Tale of the Antichrist, showing his prophetic vision about the oncoming 20th century and the end of the human history.

-The enthronement of the Antichrist is associated with conspiracy theories, particularly a Satanic plot to destroy the Christian faith in St. Nicholas.

-Antichrist is the title of a song released by British alternative band The 1975 released in 2012 on the Facedown EP.
+"Antichrist" is the title of a song released by British alternative band The 1975 released in 2012 on the Facedown EP.

-Antichrist is also the title of a track released by Eminem in his album The Death of Slim Shady (Coup de Grâce).
+"Antichrist" is the title of a track by Eminem on his album The Death of Slim Shady (Coup de Grâce).